MinaProtocol/mina/rfcs/0028-time-locked-accounts.md

 Accounts may have no timing restrictions, have a time lock, or a vesting schedule.
 In Coda, the type `Account.t` is a record type with several fields.
-An additional field `timing` could contain an element of a sum type with three alternatives: `No_timing`, `Time_locked`, and `Time_vested`.
+An additional field `timing` could contain an element of a sum type with three alternatives: `Untimed` and `Timed`.

-`No_timing` means there are no time restrictions on sending funds.
+`Untimed` means there are no time restrictions on sending funds.

-A `Time_locked` value contains an `unlock time`, expressed as a global slot value, and a `locked amount`.
-Until the unlock time has passed, the account can only send funds from its balance that are in excess of the locked amount.
-Once the unlock time has passed, there are no restrictions on sending.

-A `Time_vested` value contains a `cliff` time, a `vested` time, a `cliff amount` and a `vested_amount`.
-The vested amount is strictly greater than the cliff amount.
-Until the cliff time has passed, the account can send only funds from its balance that are in excess of the cliff amount.
-After the cliff time has passed and until the vested time, more funds are available in proportion to time.
-During that period, the sending bound is:
+A `Timed` value contains an `initial_minimum_balance`, `cliff` time, a `cliff amount`, a `vesting_period` time, and a `vesting_increment`.
+Until the cliff time has passed, the account can send only funds from its balance that are in excess of the initial minimum balance.
+After the cliff time has passed, more funds are available, by calculating a current minimum balance which decreases over time.
+The minimum balance decreases by the vesting increment for each vesting period:
 ```
-  amount_diff = vested_amount - cliff_amount
-  time_diff = 1 - ((vested_time - current_time) / (vested_time - cliff_time))
-  spending_limit = cliff_amount + amount_diff * time_diff
+  current_minimum_balance =
+    if global_slot < cliff_time
+	then
+	  initial_minimum_balance
+	else
+	  max 0 (initial_minimum_balance - ((global_slot - cliff_time) / vesting_period) * vesting_increment))
 ```
-Once the vested time has passed, there are no restrictions on sending.

-For both time locked and vesting accounts, it's possible for the account balance to be less than the spending bound.
-For example, an employee time-locked account may have a locked amount of 1M Coda.
-If the employee resigns before the unlock time, the employer could decide not to send 1M Coda to the account, so the employee would not receive that benefit.
+(where / is integer division).

+If a transaction amount would make the account balance less than the current minimum, the transaction is disallowed.

-Nothing prevents sending funds to time locked and vesting accounts.
+Nothing prevents sending funds to timed accounts.
+When timed accounts are created, the balance must be at least the initial minimum balance.
-Consider the time-locked employee account just mentioned.
-If a benefactor sends 3M Coda to the employee's account, then before the unlock time, the employee can send 2M Coda (ignoring fee calculations for simplicity).
-1M Coda are still locked up in the account until the unlock time.
+The account can receive additional funds, and funds can be spent, as long as the minimum balance invariant is maintained.

+A time-locked account time, can be created by using a vesting increment equal to the initial minimum balance and a vesting period of one slot.
+(In the calculation above, using a vesting period of zero would result in a division by zero.)

 # Implementation